inviqa/ansible-digitalocean-floating-ip/README.md

 # DigitalOcean Role for Ansible to assign Floating IP to droplets
 ------------
-This role assign an existing [DigitalOcean][digitalocean] Floating IP to an exisisting droplet making use of the DigitalOcean API.
+This role assign an existing [DigitalOcean][digitalocean] Floating IP to an existing droplet making use of the DigitalOcean API.

 It also sets up `iptables` to:
 - route all traffic through Digital Ocean Anchor IP